• Play the sound file

 Steyn's brand of common sense has been very rare these few days, though.
 Primed to hitherto-unscaled heights of anti-racist rectitude by the Cliven Bundy saga, practically all of of the commentariat, including of course self-styled conservatives, have been whooping and cackling with glee at having a real live racist to drag around the city walls behind their chariots — or more to the point, at having an opportunity to advertise their own shining racial virtue from the comfort of their doorman apartment buildings and gated communities.

 Examples are legion, but I'll just pick one of the more stomach-turning specimens.
 This is columnist Andrea Peyser in Wednesday's New York Post, quote:

 No punishment will cure the cancer eating at Sterling's soul.
 His recorded conversation … reveals a sexual insecurity and a twisted obsession with races other than Caucasian that has no place in basketball, and is out of touch with American values.

-End quote.
-That, Ms. Peyser, is self-righteous moral preening of the lowest and most contemptible kind.
+That, Ms Peyser, is self-righteous moral preening of the lowest and most contemptible kind.
 "Sexual insecurity"?
 The guy is eighty years old, for crying out loud.
 "A twisted obsession"?
 The whore coaxed a few mildly negative remarks about blacks out of an eighty-year-old guy.
 "Bile"?
-I'm feeling a little bilious myself after reading your self-congratulatory vaporings, Ms. Pure-of-Soul.
+I'm feeling a little bilious myself after reading your self-congratulatory vaporings, Ms Pure-of-Soul.